-4.2.2 Result for GREEDY

-We now consider the GREEDY variant.
+2) Result for GREEDY: We now consider the GREEDY variant.
 The following proposition shows the performance of GREEDY in any failure scenario regardless of the priority rule.
-The result generalizes the same approximation ratio [42, 16, 15] of GREEDY for failure-free jobs.
+The result generalizes the 2-approximation ratio [9], [10], [29] known for failure-free jobs.